Wizard: User Guide

 - When using filtering on a selection field, use 'select:..' data type instead of 'easyselect:..' type.

-- The name of the property should be same in both entities participating in cascading.
+- The name of the property should be the same in both entities participating in cascading.

 - See the example at the top of this guide.